 The Workshop is directed by John Clayton, bass, Jeff Clayton, sax/woodwinds, Bill Cunliffe, piano, Wycliffe Gordon, trombone, Lewis Nash, drums, and Terell Stafford, trumpet/flugelhorn.
 We are deeply indebted to this exceedingly talented and truly dedicated faculty for their extraordinary generosity in sharing their art, their knowledge and their time with the Workshop students.
 Each of these exceptional teachers is greatly in demand on the international jazz scene, often sacrificing far more remunerative opportunities to “pay it forward” by sharing their time and talents as teachers and mentors to aspiring jazz musicians.

 Each year, a live recording of the performances by the Vail Jazz All-Stars at the Vail Jazz Party will once again be offered for sale.
 All proceeds will be used to provide scholarships to students for the following year’s Workshop.
-To purchase the 2015 Vail Jazz All-Stars double CD, please visit our shop.
+The double CD of the Vail Jazz All-Stars is available to purchase at Vail Jazz events or by calling a member of staff.

 HOW TO APPLY

-The application process is now open for the 2017 Vail Jazz Workshop.
+The application process is now closed for the 2017 Vail Jazz Workshop.

 The application process consists of 1) a written application, 2) recommendation from a musical professional, 3) video audition and 4) interview.
 To be considered for admission an applicant must complete the above and submit all materials by the stated deadlines.